hakan0arslan/archivist/README.md

 Discord Bot to Archive Messages
 ============

-This bot is created to archive all messages.
+This bot is created to archive all messages of channel.
 It will create a token to see and search this messages.

 !archive